jlbradley1844/jlbradley1844.github.io/_drafts/how-to-bahai.md

 ### Verbal Nonviolence

+Baha'i writings are unique in the amount of guidance given to the believers on the concept of verbal nonviolence.
+This doesn't occur to most Baha'is, since it isn't framed that way.

 People generally are brought up to only watch out for one particularly troublesome form of speech: calumny.
 Everyone is taught not to lie, but in reality calumny is what is really sanctioned in society - lying about someone's misdeeds to discredit someone, protect oneself or protect another.
-Outside of that, many societies consider various sorts of "fibbing" as to be fair game.
+Outside of that, most people can think of cases where a "white lie" is actually better than the truth, and many societies consider limited sorts of "fibbing" to be fair game; for example, the broad leeway given to advertisers in America.
 Even the Baha'i writings give indications of times where direct truth is not the wisest course of action.
 But calumny is uniformly condemned as wrong.